 I have a soft spot in my heart for aloe plants.
 As someone with a notoriously brown thumb, houseplants have never really been my cup of tea.
 But thanks to sensitive skin and an occasionally fiery immune system, I took a chance one day and brought a few aloe plants home from the farmer’s market.

-Using fresh aloe is a bit different (and better for you!) than using the bottled kind.
-Here’s how to harvest and use aloe so you can get the greatest benefit from this magical plant.
+Turns out that using fresh aloe is a bit different (and better for you!) than using the bottled kind.
+But once you make the switch, you’ll never go back to the bottled stuff again.
+Here’s how to harvest aloe vera gel so you can get the greatest benefit from this magical plant.

 How to Harvest and Use Aloe Vera

 By now, I think we’re all familiar with the topical uses of aloe.
-It’s a fabulous healer for burns, cuts, and other skin ailments, and it has beauty-boosting properties to boot.
+It’s a fabulous healer for burns, cuts, and other skin ailments (source), and it has beauty-boosting properties to boot.
 Thanks to an array of vitamins, minerals, and phytonutrients, aloe vera is an anti-inflammatory powerhouse.

 But it’s not just your skin that reaps the benefits.
 Aloe’s healing properties work just as well on our insides as they do on our outsides.
 When eaten, aloe vera aids digestion, decreases inflammation, and promotes healing of the digestive tract (source).